We can measure Angles in Degrees.

 We use a little circle ° following the number to mean degrees.

 A Full Circle is 360°

 (called a Straight Angle)

 Why 360 degrees?
 Maybe because old calendars (such as the Persian Calendar) used 360 days for a year - when they watched the stars they saw them revolve around the North Star one degree per day.

 Also 360 can be divided exactly by 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, 18, 20, 24, 30, 36, 40, 45, 60, 72, 90, 120 and 180, which makes a lot of basic geometry easier.

 Measuring DegreesWe often measure degrees using a protractor:

 The normal protractor measures 0° to 180°

-You can also get full-circle protractors.
+There are also full-circle protractors.

-But they are not as commonly used because they are a bit big and don't do anything special.
+But they are not commonly used because they are a bit big and don't do anything special.